 In GEOG 219 students' final projects consider multi-perspectives on social and environmental sustainibility initiatives in the CRD.

-"Working on the Galloping Goose Trail project helped us understand how crucial it is for the communities of greater Victoria to have a sustainable and environmentally friendly option for commuting.
+These videos are the result of the students' careful reflection and creativity.
+They are meant to enlighten, inform and inspire reflection on and care for the special places that we call home."Working on the Galloping Goose Trail project helped us understand how crucial it is for the communities of greater Victoria to have a sustainable and environmentally friendly option for commuting.
 Learning about the trail made us realize how important it is to give people an alternative to driving to work, while also giving them an opportunity to do a number of activities recreationally.
 The Galloping Goose Trail provides this opportunity, and we have learned how crucial it is for allowing people to reach their destination with the most minimal cost to the environment, while helping them enjoy nature".

 Steven Bradshaw, Patrick Fingler, Andrew Zhao